What should I write in my Scholarship Thank You Letter?

-Scholarship providers are able to withhold or revoke your scholarship if the requested scholarship letter is not received.
+Scholarship providers are able to withhold or revoke your scholarship if you do not provide the requested scholarship letter.

 Read the instructions carefully, there might be a time limit for sending the letter to the scholarship provider.
-Ignoring the deadline can also lead to the scholarship being withheld or revoked.
+Ignoring the deadline can also lead to the scholarship provider withholding or revoking the scholarship.

 Do I need to present my letter?

 In most cases, you will not need to present your letter.
-If your letter is seen, it will most likely be on the organization’s official page or read at the organization’s conference.
+If the organization , it will most likely be on the organization’s official page or read at the organization’s conference.
 Unless instructed differently, no presentation is required.